top of page

 Is forex trading suitable for beginners?
 Yes, but only with proper education, disciplined risk management, and realistic expectations.

 Why do most retail forex traders lose money?
-Lack of structure, overleveraging, emotional trading, and poor risk control.
+They often lack structure, overleveraging, emotional trading, and poor risk control.

 Is leverage necessary in forex trading?
 Leverage is a tool, not a requirement.
-Used improperly, it accelerates losses.
+If used improperly, it accelerates losses.

 Can forex skills transfer to stock trading?
 Yes.
 Technical analysis, risk management, and psychology apply across markets.